CpaterCodes/TD-GPT/README.md

 - Some ability to mutate internal data to support outer behaviours
 - Able to model behaviours such as mitosis and consumption of other cells
 - Difficulties understanding density in terms of 'weight', but not 'mass'
-- Again, semantic elements substantially affect accuracy of implementation.
+- Again, semantic elements substantially affect accuracy of implementation

 ### 3. Wrangling the Object Zoo